matyasf/Perlin/README.md

 ## License

-Copyright 2020- Matyas Forian Szabo
+Copyright 2020- Matyas Forian Szabo and code contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use files in this project except in compliance with the License.